albertosantini/node-finance/README.markdown

 - *liveDb* name of live instance.

-- *testingUrl* url for the testing instance, eventually with the credentials
+- *testingUrl* url for the testing instance, eventually with the credentials.

 - *testingDb* name of testing instance.